 8. If you are undecided about whether to receive the vaccine, I encourage you to reference the many educational resources available from the CDC, NJ.gov, and the Inspira website.

 On Thursday, February 18, 2 p.m., we are hosting Community Town Hall: COVID Vaccinations Part 2.
-Hear the latest information from Inspira’s panel of experts.
+Hear the latest information from Inspira’s panel.
 Register today.

 Until we may have the chance to meet, stay safe, and be well.